Ryan McGivern: Manchester City

 Born in Newry, McGivern is a product of the Manchester City youth teams.
 He played in the club's 2008 FA Youth Cup final win over Chelsea.
 He scored in the 2007–08 Premier Academy League play-off semi-final win over Sunderland, before featuring in the side that lost to Aston Villa in the play-offs.

 On 25 October 2008, McGivern joined Morecambe on loan; "Shrimps" manager Sammy McIlroy stated that "I have seen Ryan play a few times and been very impressed by what I've seen".
 Having already won international caps, he made his debut in the Football League on 25 October, featuring in a 2–1 defeat to Port Vale at Vale Park.
 He scored his first ever senior goal in a 2–0 victory over Aldershot Town at Christie Park on 1 November.
-In total he played five League Two games and made one appearance in the League Trophy.
-McGivern was promoted to Manchester City's first team squad for their Premier League game versus Fulham on 12 April 2009 and was an unused substitute.
+In total he played five League Two games and made one appearance in the Football League Trophy.
+McGivern was promoted to Manchester City's first-team squad for their Premier League game versus Fulham on 12 April 2009 and was an unused substitute.

 On 29 August 2009, McGivern joined Championship side Leicester City on loan until January 2010.
 He made his debut for Nigel Pearson's "Foxes" in a 2–0 win over Crystal Palace at the King Power Stadium on 20 October.
 Despite scoring an own goal in a 1–1 draw with Ipswich Town on 10 January, the following day his loan was extended until the end of the 2009–10 season.
 He played a total of twelve league games for Leicester but was not selected for the Championship play-off semi-finals, which they lost to Cardiff City.